47 Startups Failed the Same Way

 Months thirteen through eighteen is where it gets ugly.
 Adding a simple button causes a crash three pages deep.
 Your team doesn’t understand why.
 The codebase has no tests, so they can’t predict what breaks.
 Every new feature requires hours of manual regression testing.
 Estimates go from “3 days” to “we’re not sure.”
 You start hearing about “technical debt.”
 A customer loses data.
 Not permanently - you recover the backup - but you discover there’s no error handling in the payment flow.
 No one knows when that code was written or why.

 By months nineteen through twenty-five, you’re hiring to maintain, not to build.
-You add two more developers.
-Velocity doesn’t increase.
-The new hires spend their first month learning the “why” behind undocumented decisions.
+You add two more developers, but velocity doesn’t increase - the new hires spend their first month learning the “why” behind undocumented decisions.
 A senior engineer quits because “the code’s a mess.”
 You’re shipping the same number of features with four developers as you were with two.
 Your burn rate hasn’t changed.
 Your feature delivery has collapsed.

-Month twenty-five: either pay $200K-$400K to rewrite from scratch (and hope the new team doesn’t repeat the pattern), or shut down.
+Month twenty-five: pay $200K-$400K to rewrite from scratch (and hope the new team doesn’t repeat the same shape), or shut down.

 You don’t have a year to wait for your codebase to tell you it’s broken.
 The auditor’s data gives you advance warning with three measurements.

 Test coverage tells the story first.
 The auditor found 91% of failed startups had literally zero automated tests .
-Not low coverage - zero.
+Coverage was zero.
 Their code was evaluated by humans clicking buttons, then deployed to production.
 Ask your dev shop right now: “What’s your test coverage?”
 If they say “we don’t have a number,” that’s 0%.
 If they say “we’re planning to add tests,” you’re six months from month seven on the timeline.
 Healthy coverage sits at 70%+.
 Under 30% and you’re already in months 7-12.

 Security was the second pattern.
-68% of the failed startups had exploitable security holes - not theoretical vulnerabilities but real ones a basic penetration test would catch.
+68% of the failed startups had exploitable security holes that a basic penetration test would catch.
 Most were laughably simple: an authenticated user could access another user’s data by changing a number in the URL.
 The developers shipped features without asking “what if someone does this wrong?”
 If you request a security audit and the report comes back with 10+ critical issues, you’re in the danger zone.

 The third stat surprised us most.
 89% had no database optimization at all - think of it like a library where every book search requires reading every spine instead of checking the catalog.
 One startup was using only 13% of their server’s power while paying full price because the database couldn’t find data efficiently.
 Their app felt slow to users.
 Their ops person couldn’t explain why.
 They were months away from either a massive hosting bill increase or a painful realization that the database itself was the bottleneck.

 If any of these describe your codebase, you’re past month six.
-Small problems are compounding into existential ones.
+The small problems are stacking up faster than you think.

 The Inc.com autopsy happened before the AI code explosion.
 Those 47 startups hired human developers who cut corners.
 In 2026, the corners are cut even faster.